entrptaher/experiment-scraper-testing-ground/README.md

 ## First Time Setup

-The first step to running Spectrum locally is downloading the code by cloning the repository.
+The first step to running Experiment Scrapper Testing Ground locally is downloading the code by cloning the repository.

 ```
 git@github.com:entrptaher/experiment-scraper-testing-ground.git